The Client: A display designer working with high-end cosmetic company,

 We had extensive conversations with the client to discuss their needs and the variety of ways they planned to use the makeup displays.

 After discussing the client’s objectives, we created design concepts that addressed those needs.
-After obtaining input on the concepts from the client we made some modifications and then built a prototype.
-Production began once final client approval was received.
+After obtaining input on the concepts from the client we made some modifications and then built a prototype for testing.
+Once final approval was received, we began production.

 INITIAL PROTOTYPE AND MOCKUP